|

 fragile solidarity.

-Letter to my Iraqi friends.
-For this American writer in Amman, Jordan, the nearness of her beloved
+To Iraqi friends.
+For this American writer in Amman, Jordan, the nearness of

 Baghdad evokes an intense longing to return.
 But she cannot.